followmyutopia/devextreme-documentation/api-reference/40 SPA Framework/HtmlApplication/1 Configuration/commandMapping.md

 <!--/shortDescription-->

 <!--fullDescription-->
 When adding a command to a view, specify in which command container this command must be displayed.
-For this purpose, do the following.
+For this purpose do the following.

 - Learn in which layout the view that contains this command will be displayed.
 	If you use a predefined layout set, read [this topic](/Documentation/Guide/SPA_Framework/Built-in_Layouts/#Ready-to-Use_Layout_Sets) to learn in which layout your view will be displayed.